royi1000/RF24/README.md

-# Arduino driver for nRF24L01 2.4GHz Wireless Transceiver
+# Python wrapper for Raspberry PI driver for nRF24L01 2.4GHz Wireless Transceiver

+cd librf24-rpi/librf24-bcm/
+import rf24

+look at ping.py for an example

 Design Goals: This library is designed to be...